Removing Structured Noise with Diffusion Models: Method

+where $\nabla_{\vx_t}\vx_{0|t}$ and $\nabla_{\vn_t}\vn_{0|t}$ are the Jacobians of \eqref{eq:Tweedies}, which can be computed using automatic differentiation methods.
 In $\Pi$GDM, the Bayesian weighting terms $\lambda$ and $\kappa$ are not fixed scalars, rather these are chosen to be equal to the estimated VI variances, $r_t^2$ and $q_t^2$.
 Additionally, the diffusion coefficient $g(t)^2$ gets cancelled out in the weighting scheme.
 Lastly, in this work, we introduce the additional explicit scalars $\lambda'$ and $\kappa'$, to bring it in line with the other data consistency rules.
 Note that introducing these scalars is the same as scaling $r_t^2$ and $q_t^2$ by a fixed amount for all timesteps.

-Song~\emph{et al.} provide recommendations for choosing the variance of the VI \citet{song2023pseudoinverse}, namely $r_t^2 = \frac{\beta^2}{\beta^2 -1}$, when the noise model is a known tractable distribution, which we adopt.
-Additionally, since we here introduce the notion of modeling $\bn$ using a different diffusion model, we also set the variance of the VI estimate of $p(\bn_0|\bn_t)$ to $q_t^2=r_t^2$, as it is subjected to a similar SDE trajectory.
+\citet{song2023pseudoinverse} provide recommendations for choosing the variance of the VI , namely $r_t^2 = \frac{\beta^2}{\beta^2 -1}$, when the noise model is a known tractable distribution, which we adopt.
+Additionally, since we here introduce the notion of modeling $\vn$ using a different diffusion model, we also set the variance of the VI estimate of $p(\vn_0|\vn_t)$ to $q_t^2=r_t^2$, as it is subjected to a similar SDE trajectory.